 - Diffused lighting: common in many offices, the overhead light source is generally white with no spots of bright light.
 You don’t see many flashes of color (fire) in the diamond under this type of lighting, but you can easily see a pattern of light and dark areas caused by reflections within the diamond (scintillation).

 - Spot lighting: this is becoming more common as people adopt LED light sources and ubiquitous in jewelry stores.
 You will see lots of fire, obscuring the pattern you saw in diffused light.
 Direct sunlight, the most common lighting condition is a form of spot lighting—one single spot source.
 Make sure to view the diamond outside to make sure that it “performs” as you expect it to.

 - Combination of spot and diffused lighting: you should still see the pattern in the diamond easily, with the addition of fire.
-This env is often the most pleasing overall.
+This environment is often the most pleasing overall.

 As with color and clarity, the higher the cut grade, the more expensive the diamond when all other factors are the same.

-The Most Important Diamond Quality Factor of All
+And the Most Important C of All Is…

 Now that you’ve taken the time to figure out your diamond priorities, there’s one more factor to consider: cleanliness.
 A diamond is like a collection of tiny mirrors reflecting light and its surroundings.
 Its color, clarity, and cut will matter little if the diamond is dirty.
 You will need to keep your diamond clean (free from oil and dirt) if you want it to sparkle as much as it did when you first saw it.

 Ready to start looking at diamonds?
 Before you head into a jewelry store, brush up on the lingo with this guide to common engagement ring terms and make your shopping a little easier.